 Eliza Clay began as Hanover Ridge Pottery, originally launched in rural Eastern Ohio.
-Clay body is mid to high-fired brown and gray Stoneware fired to temperatures ranging from approximately 2,100-2,380 degrees F. Pots are rooted in Japanese and English forms and fueled by my love for wind, weather and water.
+Clay body is mid to high-fired Stoneware fired to temperatures ranging from approximately 2,200-2,380 degrees F. (c/6.)

 All dishes are oven, dishwasher and microwave safe.
 They are also non toxic, so are safe for all kitchen/tabletop use.

 At this time, Sia is still catching up on this years’ orders and she is not taking on any new commissions.
 Classes and workshops are currently unavailable.